-4. COOKOFF PREPARATION
+4. COOKOFFPREPARATION

 - A. The hosting organization will provide an area for each contestant to cook usually a 10x10 space - B. Each contestant is responsible for supplying all their own cooking equipment, ingredients, supplies and utensils.
 Contestants will receive specific requirements from each individual cook-off organizer upon successful registration.
-Only propane type stoves are allowed, no bbq, etc. Fuel used must be the small canister. - C. The ICS strongly encourages preparedness with a fire extinguisher and washing station, as these may be required by local laws.
+Each contest organizer will work with the local fire marshal and convey the rules concerning the size/type of fuel cooks may or may not use at the event. - C. The ICS strongly encourages preparedness with a fire extinguisher and washing station, as these may be required by local laws.

-5. FOODPREPARATION
+5. FOOD PREPARATION